micw/tibber-pulse-reader/README.md

 ## Other configuration

 * `LOG_LEVEL` (default `info`) - Log level to use by the application.
 Valid values are `debug`, `info`, `warn` and `error`.
+    * run with `debug` to see all SML messages before/after decoding